vekatze/neut/book/src/editor-setup.md

 You can install `vim-neut` for syntax highlighting and automatic indentation.

-The installation process is as usual.
+Installation is as usual.
 Just use your favorite plugin manager like [vim-plug](https://github.com/junegunn/vim-plug).

 If you want to use [vim-lsp](https://github.com/prabirshrestha/vim-lsp), for example, you can do something like the following: